calvinlchen/game-of-life-cell-simulation/doc/DESIGN_PLAN.md

      * collaborate on the integration of user trigger actions as well as simulation steps

 ### Schedule
+- 1/28: Design Plan
+  - Flesh out the details of exactly what is passed between the different modules (the different assumptions)
+  - Have a general plan of how to implement the abstractions
 - 2/4: Basic and Test
   - Group: have all the different modules laid out in a format that can call each other (even if they just return static values)
     - XML can pass parsed data into the Simulation, Simulation can pass the next simulation step to the GUI, ...
   - Kyaira:
+    - have a general way to parse and save XML files
   - Jessica:
     - have a general structure for how the Grid, Rules and Cells interact for game of life and percolation
   - Calvin:
+    - be able to choose the XML files and a way to display the current state of the simulation